How pneumococci evade the immune system

 A novel study led by Birgitta Henriques-Normark at Karolinska Institutet sheds light upon how pneumococci inhibit immune reactions and survive inside human cells, causing pneumonia.
-Parts of the analyses were enabled by the Mass Spectrometry Based Proteomics facility of SciLifeLab.
+Parts of the analyses were enabled by the Mass Spectrometry Based Proteomics unit of SciLifeLab.

 Pneumococci bacteria are found in the normal flora of healthy individuals of all ages, including pre-school children.
 Usually, pneumococci are harmless but they are also a common cause of medical conditions as otitis, pneumonia and meningitis.
 Globally, some two million people die from pneumococcal infections every year.